just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/I-Have-a-Dream-Tutorial.rst

     <h3>Input/Output</h3>
     <p><img src="../_static/assets/img/phoneIO.png" style="float:left;margin:2px" width="250px"/>

     Our mobile devices and computers are built to interact with us.
 The mobile apps that you create will also communicate with users by getting <span class="hover vocab yui-wk-div" data-id="Input">input</span> from the users and displaying <span class="hover vocab yui-wk-div" data-id="Output">output</span><br/> to the users.
-Input  is data sent to a computer for processing by a program, and output is the data sent back from the program to the device.
-Program output is usually based on a program’s input or prior state (e.g., internal values or variables).
+Input  is data sent to a computer for processing by a <span class="hover vocab yui-wk-div" data-id="program">program</span>, and output is the data sent back from the <span class="hover vocab yui-wk-div" data-id="program">program</span> to the device.  <span class="hover vocab yui-wk-div" data-id="program">Program</span> output is usually based on a <span class="hover vocab yui-wk-div" data-id="program">program</span>’s input or prior state (e.g., internal values or variables).
 Input and output can come in many forms, such as <b>tactile</b> (for example touching a button or the device vibrating), <b>audible</b> (a sound), <b>visual</b> (an image), or <b>text</b>.
 Try listing all the forms of input and output in the I Have a Dream app!  </p>
-    <p>Designing a good <span class="hover vocab yui-wk-div" data-id="User Interface">user interface (UI)</span> for a program is very important!
+    <p>Designing a good <span class="hover vocab yui-wk-div" data-id="User Interface">user interface (UI)</span> for a <span class="hover vocab yui-wk-div" data-id="program">program</span> is very important!
 User Experience (UX) designers are very much in demand.
-Most programs and apps these days are <span class="hover vocab yui-wk-div" data-id="Event-driven Programming">event-driven programming</span>, which means they display the UI and wait for a <span class="hover vocab yui-wk-div" data-id="User Events">user event</span>, for example for the user to touch a button as input.
-In event-driven programming, program statements are executed when triggered rather than through the sequential flow of control.
+Most <span class="hover vocab yui-wk-div" data-id="program">programs</span> and apps these days are <span class="hover vocab yui-wk-div" data-id="Event-driven Programming">event-driven programming</span>, which means they display the UI and wait for a <span class="hover vocab yui-wk-div" data-id="User Events">user event</span>, for example for the user to touch a button as input.
+In <span class="hover vocab yui-wk-div" data-id='Event-driven Programming'>event-driven programming</span>, <span class="hover vocab yui-wk-div" data-id="program">program</span> statements are executed when triggered rather than through the sequential flow of control.
-    Events are triggered when a key is pressed, a mouse is clicked, a program is started by another application, etc., and they supply input data to a program and trigger different blocks of code in the program that influence its behavior.
-A program needs to work for a variety of inputs and situations!</p>
+    Events are triggered when a key is pressed, a mouse is clicked, a <span class="hover vocab yui-wk-div" data-id="program">program</span> is started by another application, etc., and they supply input data to a <span class="hover vocab yui-wk-div" data-id="program">program</span> and trigger different blocks of code in the <span class="hover vocab yui-wk-div" data-id="program">program</span> that influence its behavior.
+A <span class="hover vocab yui-wk-div" data-id="program">program</span> needs to work for a variety of inputs and situations!</p>

 Summary